 Who do we contact if we have a problem or require advice?

 During normal office hours (Monday to Friday 9.00am to 5.00pm) please contact our office at 398, Ecclesall Road, Sheffield S11 8PJ by telephone: 0114-267-6177 or by e-mail: firstname.lastname@example.org

 If the problem is an emergency and is outside of normal office hours, please contact either Phil Darwent (PC Properties Maintenance) on 07968-072610 or Peter Turkington (PC Properties Manager) on 07973-166691

 Please note that we have provided an information board in every property.
 This is usually located in the hall way or landing of your property and contains the above numbers together with other emergency numbers and also other useful information.

-Please do not hesitate to contact Collette Harrington or Peter Turkington should you have any query or problem - we are here to help you wherever we possibly can.
+Please do not hesitate to contact Collette Brookes or Peter Turkington should you have any query or problem - we are here to help you wherever we possibly can.

 What is the procedure when I finally vacate the property at the end of my tenancy?